 The proposed bill would amend current statutes regarding settlement agreements involving local governments and the state of Arizona.
-Under the new provisions, local governments must submit a settlement agreement report to the Governor, the President of the Senate, the Speaker of the House of Representatives, and the Attorney General at least 90 days prior to entering into any settlement agreement valued at $500,000 or more.
-For agreements of $1,000,000 or more, the proposed settlement must also be submitted to the Joint Legislative Budget Committee (JLBC) for review, which may recommend amendments.
-If a local government fails to submit a proposed settlement agreement to the JLBC, the finalized agreement would not be legally binding.
+Under the new provisions, local governments must submit a settlement agreement report to the Governor, the President of the Senate, the Speaker of the House of Representatives, and the Attorney General at least 90 days before entering into any settlement agreement valued at $500,000 or more.
+For agreements of $1,000,000 or more, the proposed settlement must also be submitted to the Joint Legislative Budget Committee (JLBC) for review, which can recommend amendments.
+If a local government fails to submit a proposed settlement agreement to the JLBC for review and finalizes the agreement, it will not be legally binding.

 House Engrossed Version: 9-500.52, 11-269.30, 41-192